damianooldoni/b3cubes-sql-examples/docs/cubes_checklist.md

 	genus
 ```

 3. The matched taxon has a **lower taxonomic rank** than species (subspecies, variety, form).
-You need to trigger an occurrence cube at `taxonKey` level.
-Your SQL query will look like this:
+We need to work at `taxonKey` level.
+The SQL query will look like this:
 ```sql
 WHERE
 	taxonKey = your_taxon_key